 Remote work has been steadily increasing in popularity over the past few years, but many businesses have not been prepared to make the leap – fearing fearing drops in productivity and disconnect with employees.
 The new WFH measures can cause a number of challenges in keeping your business functioning during this period, but there are simple steps you can take to ensure productivity.
-Using cloud-based applications, and using them properly, will help you bring that sense of the workplace home and keep everything functioning during this time.
+Using cloud-based applications, and using them properly, will help you bring that sense of the workplace home, creating a remote office and keep everything functioning during this time.

-Many remote-workers can feel disconnected from their colleagues, team, and work.
+For many remote-work and a remote office can feel disconnected from colleagues, team, and work.
 Keeping employee engagement up can be a challenge, but there are plenty of communications and workflow tools to keep you going during this time.

 We are big fans of the Google suite and Asana to manage our workflow here in dyjaho.
-Engaging with tools such as these will help to bridge the gap between the office at the home office.
+Engaging with tools such as these will help to bridge the gap between the office and the remote office.
 We’ve put together a shortlist of tools that we’ve :